JakeSteam/blog-programming/_drafts/2023-06-07-example-onboarding-docs-remote-engineers.md

 ### Day 3: Everything else

 The final onboarding day is a bit of a "catch-all" for everything missed so far.
-This can grow or shrink as needed, but ours includes:
+The goal for this final day is nice and simple:

+* New starter understands everything so far, and is ready to pick up their first (small!) ticket!

 #### Further reading